 The Catskill Mountains - NY

 The Catskill Mountains offer the perfect fall panorama.
 Colorful changing leaves turn the Catskill Mountains into a multi-color work of art.
 There's no better way to take in the foliage than adventuring outside!
 From hiking to camping, there are many family-friendly ways your clan can enjoy the area.
-You can even zip above the treetops on a Scenic Skyride or Zipline Adventure Tour at Hunter Mountain.

 If driving is more your speed, travel across rolling farm country and down winding roads.
 Go across hillsides to check out magnificent waterfalls where reflections of changing leaves bounce of the water.
 The Catskills hold endless opportunities for seeing fall foliage.
 They have been the vacation destination of choice for generations of families and are a short drive from several major metro areas.